mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/common_concepts_and_interfaces.md

 #### IDotTarget

 Implement the interface [IDotTarget](http://127.0.0.1:63320/node?ref=r%3A66e07cb4-a4b0-4bf3-a36d-5e9ed1ff1bd3%28org.iets3.core.expr.base.structure%29%2F9002563722476995146) to support custom operations for the dot expression.
-It can be used, for example, to add new operations for collections, enumerations, math, statemachines and many more.
+It can be used, for example, to add new operations for collections, enumerations, math, state machines and many more.

 #### IEmptyLiteral